chris-moreton/concourse-pipeline-controller/README.md

 cf spaces
 ```

-You can then target a space with:
+You should see that two spaces have been created:

 ```
-cf target -s product-aat
+<product>-aat
+<product>-prod
 ```

+You'll noticed that the component is not referenced in the space name.
+This is because all components within the same product will share the same space.

-And view the applications with:
+You can view the applications within the space with:

 ```
+cf target -s <product>-<environment>
-cf a
+cf applications
 ```

-And the services, if any, with:
+And you can view the services, if any, with:

 ```
-cf s
+cf services
 ```

 ### Extending the Pipeline